-&lt;sup>19 Gorton (2017) refers to the liquidity/"moneyness" property as a safe asset's "No Questions Asked" (NQA) attribute.
+19 Gorton (2017) refers to the liquidity/"moneyness" property as a safe asset's "No Questions Asked" (NQA) attribute.
 Greenwood et al. (2015) present evidence that short-term Treasuries provide an extra premium for moneyness beyond the convenience of security provided by longer-term assets.
 Krishnamurthy and Vissing-Jorgensen (2012) provide evidence of a safety premium on Treasury debt apart from its liquidity premium.

-Gourinchas and Jeane (2012) refer to government-provided safe assets as "outside liquidity" (i.e. outside the financial sector) and to private-sector produced safe assets as "inside liquidity" (i.e. inside the financial sector).
+20 Gourinchas and Jeane (2012) refer to government-provided safe assets as "outside liquidity" (i.e. outside the financial sector) and to private-sector produced safe assets as "inside liquidity" (i.e. inside the financial sector).
 As they discuss, the creation of inside liquidity by financial institutions may generate demand for other private safe assets and/or for safe government assets.

-while Treasury bonds provide more long-term safety.
-But even cash and short-term term Treasuries may not be substitutes for each other, as Gorton (2015) has observed.
+It should be noted that different forms of safe assets are not all perfect substitutes in terms of their liquidity or safety properties.
+For example, safe assets may vary in the mix of liquidity and security they provide, e.g., Treasury bills are more like money in providing short-term safety, while Treasury bonds provide more long-term safety.
+Even cash and short-term term Treasuries may not be substitutes for each other, as Gorton (2015) has observed.

 The production of safe assets by the private sector is endogenous to some extent.
-The private financial sector has an incentive to produce more safe assets when the government does not produce enough to meet demand.
-However, excessive production of assets acquired to meet demand for safety may in turn make these assets more vulnerable to shocks that affect the degree safety they provide (see Golec and Perotti, 2017).
+The private financial sector has an incentive to produce more safe assets when the government does not produce enough to meet demand.21 However, excessive production of assets acquired to meet demand for safety may in turn make these assets more vulnerable to shocks that affect the degree safety they provide (see Golec and Perotti, 2017).
 Gourinchas and Jeanne (2012) make a similar point by discussing how the "frontier" between safe and unsafe assets can be sensitive to changed perceptions of security.
-For example, before the recent financial crisis, safe assets included the mortgage-backed obligations of U.S. Government-Sponsored Enterprises (GSEs), such as Freddie Mac and Fannie Mae, as well as privately-issued asset-backed securities that had been rated AAA.
+For example, before the recent financial crisis, safe assets included the mortgage-backed obligations of U.S. Government-Sponsored Enterprises (GSEs), such as Freddie Mac and Fannie Mae, as well as privately-issued ("private label") asset-backed securities that had been rated AAA.
 But their status as safe assets disappeared after the crisis occurred.
 And even government assets may lose their safety attributes during crises, as in the case of peripheral government debt in the euro area.
 Evidence on how this affected holdings of these various asset types is presented in Section 5.